 - You will be prompted to login.
 As mentioned in the prerequisites section, this is required.

-- In the Search field, type “BP Baseline” and press Enter.
+- In the Search field, type “SAP Baseline” and press Enter.

-- Finally, click on the link just above the text “Docu: SAP Baseline Package-V1-3.607”.
+- Finally, click on the link just above the text to begin your download. …or you can add it to your download basket if you want to go that route.
 You may be prompted to login once again; use your same credentials.

 The file should download to your local system.
 And you should be able to extract the contents using your un-zipper of choice.

 You’ve downloaded the BP file.
 Now what?